chrishoina/oci-arch-ords-ha/notes.md

    >
    > ![21-database-short-name](./images/21-database-short-name.png " ")

 After you copy over the wallet `.zip` file you can verify its existence by navigating to the `/home/opc` directory.
-You should now see it in there; but you're note finished yet.
+You should now see it in there; but you're not finished yet.

 ![22-verifying-the-wallet-exists](./images/22-verifying-the-wallet-exists.png " ")